abhideepd/personal/README.md

-Repository of almost all the experiment, tinkering, trial and error stuff, I do in my spare time.
+Repository of some experiments, tinkering, trial and error stuff, I did in my spare time.